CARDAMOM-framework/CARDAMOM/README.md

 Anthony Bloom (JPL, abloom @ jpl . nasa . gov) Caroline Famiglietti (Stanford University, cfamigli @ stanford . edu) Gregory Quetin (UC Santa Barbara, gquetin @ ucsb . edu)

+Updates to CARDAMOM version 2.2 (and subsequent versions) will be made publicly available at https://github.com/CARDAMOM-framework/ as "read-only" github repositories.
+If you wish to collaborate with the CARDAMOM development team or contribute to the CARDAMOM code release, we encourage you to communicate with the points of contact (above).

 For the University of Edinburgh/NCEO (UK) CARDAMOM code (used in Exbrayat et al., 2018, Smallman et al., 2021, Famiglietti et al., 2021,  and references therein), the code is available at https://github.com/GCEL/CARDAMOM; contact Luke Smallman (t . l . smallman @ ed . ac . uk) and Mathew Williams (Mat .
 Williams @ ed . ac . uk) for access.